eBay/accessibility-ruleset-runner/examples/python/README.md

 #### aXe Ruleset

-Assuming you are in the proper directory (examples/python), the following command is used to run the <a href="rulesets#axe-ruleset">aXe Ruleset</a>:
+To run the <a href="rulesets#axe-ruleset">aXe Ruleset</a>, run the following command from the examples/python directory:

 ```sh
 python aXe.ruleset.runner.py